sammuelyee/docs/_tutorials/joining_data.md

 <p class="wrap-border"><img src="{{ '/img/layout/tutorials/joining_data/img3.png' | prepend: site.baseurl }}" alt="cloropeth" /></p>

 Now take a look at the map and you can see which countries the most rivers in our dataset pass through.

+### Moving forward

+You can find more resources on using SQL and PostGIS in CartoDB at our [Map Academy](http://academy.cartodb.com), our site for long form lessons in basic skills that will make you an even more awesome map maker.